So bears are just like us. They like hot tubs.

 The story goes on to explain that a man was out enjoying his hot tub when a bear suddenly attacked unannounced from behind.
 Luckily the man regained his wits, yelled at the bear, and it ran into the woods.
 The man then called the Mounties.

 The Royal Canadian Mounted Police are one group that hot tub-craving man-swatting bears apparently don’t want to mess with.
 Let’s just say the hot tub attack bear didn’t fare so well with the Mounties.

 Perhaps the most fascinating line in the story:

 There were no bear attractants around that might explain why the bear was in the area, however it’s been suggested that bears are attracted to the smell of hot tubs as they mimic the smell of ant larvae.

-So, maybe this theory isn’t as ridiculous as it sounds.
-This isn’t the first time this has happened.
-This picture was taken in Florida of a bear that wanted to relax.
+Ok, so maybe this theory isn’t as ridiculous as it sounds.
+Because this isn’t the first time that a bear has decided to take a dip.
+This picture was taken in Florida.
+This bear obviously wanted to relax.

 This bear took a dip in a California pool.

 It happens enough for children’s authors to take notice.

 This bear enjoyed a beer in the spa.

 This guy just has enough hair to be mistaken for a bear.